publiccodenet/smart-cities-public-code/index.md

 Knowledge partner, wants to further the research and knowledge on public values and urban infrastructure.

-Project management.
-Agenda setting for network meetings.
-Reporting on network meetings.
-Contributing to Guides.
-Development of Research Agenda.
+Does project management.
+Sets the agenda for network meetings.
+Reports on network meetings.
+Contributes to Guides.
+Develops the Research Agenda.

 ### Vurb BV